movementkitchen/website/src/pages/programs/strong-body-after-pain.md

 ### Strong Body After Pain: Reclaim Your Strength, Confidence, and Freedom

-*Are you a woman who:*
-- Battles with recurring back, hip, or pelvic pain?
-- Feels like your body never fully recovered after pregnancy and childbirth?
-- Struggles with painful periods, endometriosis, sensitive bladder, incontinence, or pelvic organ prolapse?
-- Wants to get stronger but finds that traditional exercise approaches worsen your symptoms?

-Introducing Strong Body After Pain: An 8-week transformative online course designed specifically for women like you who are ready to move from pain and fear of movement to strength and confidence in your body.
+Introducing Strong Body After Pain: An 8-week transformative online course designed for women who are ready to move from pain and fear of movement to strength and confidence in their bodies.

 ![alt text](Strong-Body-After-Pain-Yellow.jpg)

+*This course is for you if you:*
+- Feel that the exercise strategies you used in your 20s don’t serve you any more – your lower belly doesn’t seem to get toned with exercise any more, your lower back aches if you push yourself too far?
+- You have this back/hip/pelvic pain that keeps coming back no matter what you do?
+- You feel like your body never fully got back to "normal" after having babies?
+- Or maybe you have never been pregnant, but you struggle with your pelvic health - things like pelvic pain, painful periods, endometriosis, sensitive bladder, incontinence, or pelvic organ prolapse?
+- You used to love being active, but now you are unsure how to exercise safely, without going too far – group exercise classes or training at the gym leaves you aching for days?

 *After 8 weeks, you will:*
 1. Have your core muscles switched on and supporting you so you can get stronger